FloSchuberth/cSEM/cran-comments.md

-## Resubmission
+## Notes

-This is the third resubmission.
-Compared to the last resubmission I have:
+- This is version 0.2.0 including bug fixes and several major and minor changes to the package

-* removed the LISENCE file and its reference in the DESCRIPTION file
+- fixed issue related to broken \donttest examples

 ## Test environments